bimaguava/123-log/content/code/import-dump-file-from-wikimedia.md

 > importing mediawiki templatelinks dump to own wiki

-using backup wiki, is theris many option to extract the data. one of that is SQL
+using backup wiki, is theris many option to extract the data.
+One of that is SQL database backup.

 ![](https://res.cloudinary.com/bimagv/image/upload/v1612859527/2021-02/123/Screen_2021-02-09_15-31-25X_meeknq.png)